adobe/aio-cli-plugin-cloudmanager/CONTRIBUTING.md

 [optional content]
 ```

 In general, the scope should be the command name or topic, but there may be exceptions.
+The description of feature and fix issues should contain a reference to a github issue, e.g. Fixes #200.